shomiller/academic-kickstart/content/talk/sfv-2hdm-pheno-2019/index.md

 +++
-title = "Spontaneous Flavor Violation and the 2HDM"
+title = "The Spontaneous Flavor Violating 2HDM" draft = false

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.